 Minimum value shown = 1,

 Maximum value show = 7,

 Bin Width = 1which should result in

 - Now you should get a histogram similar to the one shown above.
 Change the color if you wish.

 - Now go ahead and input your own data and see how cool you can make it look!

-In this example we have plotted the result of several probabilistic tests (rolling dice).
-If we had a huge amount of tests (infinite to be pedantically precise), the results would reproduce a probability distribution.
-This can be very useful to analyze patterns and to make predictions, as we will see later.
+In this example, we have plotted the result of several probabilistic tests (rolling dice).
+If we had a huge amount of tests (infinite, to be pedantically precise), the results would reproduce a probability distribution.
+This can be very useful for analyzing patterns and making predictions, as we will see later.

 What is a histogram?
 Histogram definition and example

 A histogram is a way to represent data by the frequency with which an event occurs rather than the moment they happen.
 You can see that the frequency distribution calculator represents the data as a histogram, for example.